 - Open: every security expert can participate with his or her experience in the project.
 Everything is free.

-- Collaborative: we usually perform brainstorming before the articles are written so we can share our ideas and develop a collective vision of the project.
-That means rough consensus, wider audience and participation.
+- Collaborative: brainstorming is performed before the articles are written so the team can share ideas and develop a collective vision of the project.
+That means rough consensus, a wider audience and increased participation.

 This approach tends to create a defined Testing Methodology that will be: